mangopdf/mangopdf.github.io/_drafts/biases.md

 A security example
 In the security world, you might see an IP address from Russia.
-This might make you think “this IP address is a hacker”.
+Because you have heard about "Russia" hacking things in the news, this might make you think “this IP address is a hacker”.
 Running with this “the IP is bad” theory, you see that the IP has visited “/admin” type URLs on your webapp.
 Since you suspect the IP is bad, you look for more evidence that proves the theory you already have.
 You look at the webapp’s logs, and find that this IP has never been seen before, and it’s reset the password for a customer’s account.

 With all this evidence, you sound the alarm and trigger a security incident.